ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 - `splits`

-    This table will get updated with the split the player has overlapped so we can keep track of them through the race.
+    This table will get updated with the split the player has overlapped so you can keep track of them through the race.

 - `currentSplit`